Government Intervention in Markets

 Purpose: to increase consumption and production of merit goods, encourage positive externalities, and support producers.

-Effect: a subsidy lowers costs for producers, shifting the supply curve to the right.
+Effect: a subsidy lowers costs for producers, shifting the S=MPC curve to the right.
+This internalises positive externalities and leads to a lower price being paid by consumers and increases the quantity demanded and supplied in the market.

 Maximum Prices